 - the local hub of

-Honor Flight Network serving Lake, Sumter and Southern Marion Counties
+Honor Flight Network serving Lake, Sumter, Marion, citrus, Hernando Counties

-served on ACTIVE DUTY at any time during any war and has not already
+served at least one day of ACTIVE DUTY at any time during any war and has not already

-been to Washington, DC to see his/her memorial:
+been to Washington, DC to see his/her memorial (but see below)

 ||December 7, 1941- December 31, 1946